data1050/lab0-self-introduction-romacoffin/README.md

 Lab0: Setting up github and self-introduction
 ## Intro!
 Please provide a brief self-introduction below (year, hometown, favorite food, anything you would like to share with us!) to help us get to know you a little better :)
+I am from Boston, MA
+My favorite food is pizza
+I have a very cute beagle named Nora